 He is a Postdoctoral Researcher at Qualcomm Institute (32.883 N, 117.235 W), University California San Diego.

 Dr. Giorgio Quer received a B.Sc.
-(2005) and an M.Sc. with honors (2007), both in Telecommunications Engineering, from the University of Padova, Italy.
-He later earned a Ph.D.
-(2011) in Information Engineering from the same institution.
-In 2007, Giorgio was a visiting researcher at the Centre for Wireless Communication at the University of Oulu, Finland, where he performed research on forwarding and routing techniques for wireless sensor networks.
-During his doctoral studies, Giorgio's research has been focused on wireless networks optimization, in collaboration with DOCOMO Euro-Labs, Munich, Germany.
-In 2010, Giorgio joined UC San Diego's Calit2 as a visiting scholar, working on learning techniques for cognitive networks within the military-funded ARO-CogNet project.
-Since 2011, Giorgio has been a postdoctoral researcher at UCSD.
+(2005), an M.Sc.
+(2007) with honors in Telecommunications Engineering, and a Ph.D.
+(2011) in Information Engineering from the University of Padova, Italy.
+In 2007, he was a visiting researcher at the Centre for Wireless Communication at the University of Oulu, Finland, where he performed research on forwarding and routing techniques for WSNs.
+During his doctoral studies, Giorgio's research has been focused on wireless networks optimization and WSNs, in collaboration with DOCOMO Euro-Labs, Munich, Germany, and UCSD Calit2.
+Since 2011, he has been a postdoctoral researcher at UCSD, focusing on cognitive networking, wireless SDNs, compressive sensing, Bayesian analysis, signal processing, Markov decision processes, and wireless health systems.
 He currently serves as a reviewer for several IEEE and ACM journals.
-He is the co-chair for the Communication QoS, Reliability and Modeling symposium at IEEE Globecom 2015.
-Giorgio's research interests include wireless sensor networks, compressive sensing, wireless network optimization, cognitive networking, Bayesian analysis, signal processing, and wireless health.
+He was the co-chair for the Communication QoS, Reliability and Modeling symposium at IEEE Globecom 2015.

 05/16, IEEE ICC 2016, Kuala Lumpur, Malaysia: "Caching strategies in Heterogeneous Networks with D2D, small BS and macro BS communications," a joint work with Irene Pappalardo, G.Q., Bhaskar Rao and Michele Zorzi